 - Soundtrack Dissonance: Goofy music plays during a rape scene.

 - Stock Footage: Old movie clips appear often, many times for comedy's sake.
-Many of the depicted people complained and sued about this, and the White House downright asked for the removal of a Shirley Temple clip given she was now an U.S. embassador.
+Many of the depicted people complained and sued about this, and the White House downright asked for the removal of a Shirley Temple clip given she was by then an U.S. ambassador.

 - Take Over the World: Part of the motive for Myra's reassignment surgery is that she plans to singlehandedly destroy the very concept of gender by sleeping with everyone, thus bringing equality to the sexes.
 Or something.

 - That Man Is Dead: Myra about Myron.
 He's a very lively ghost, though.

 - Unsettling Gender Reveal: Myra, when she lifts up her skirt and drops her panties in front of Uncle Buck and his lawyers, declaring "Gentlemen I am Myron Breckinridge!"